kartonfarkas/api_docs/source/suite/emails/template.rst

 Querying an Email Template
 ==========================

-Returns all the details of an email template.
+Returns all the details related to an email template.

 Endpoint
 --------